 Stop Motion Job Hunting 101

-Finding work in the stop motion field can be a daunting thing.
-Most people will ask themselves - hmm, do I go to college?
-Do I spend 40,000 dollars to learn this craft?
-Or is there a way I can save my money and get work on my own?
+Finding work in the stop motion field can be a daunting task.
+Most people will ask themselves - do I go to college?
+Do I spend 40,000 dollars to learn this craft somewhere?
+Or is there a way I can save my money, teach myself and get work on my own?

-Since the people already working in studios have the same passion for stop motion, they are going to help people similar to them.
-In other words finding work in stop motion depends on who you know and your genuine passion for it.
+Since the people already working in studios have the same passion for stop motion as you, they are going to also find people similar to them.
+In some ways, finding work depends on who you know and your genuine passion for it.
 Perhaps your just that kind of person reading this article now.

-If you find just one person who likes your abilities, they might help you out and find you work.
+If you find just one person who likes your abilities, they might tell you about a new project and find you a way in.
 So who exactly do I recommend you try to contact first?
-My advice is to find a person who inspires you.
-Then if you can't contact them "Ray Harryhausen for example would be tough", then try to find people who worked with him.
+My advice is to find a person who inspires you or that you'd like to learn from.
+Then if you can't contact them online, try to find people who worked with them and ask for ideas on how you can apply to their studio.
 If you do, you already have a topic to talk about.
-Your hero Ray Harryhausen!
 It's a great way to start the conversation, and it is the best way to get into what you love doing.
 You may get a job offer when you least expect it, and you'll learn from your new friends in the process.